-You may have that one healthy friend who drinks it in gallons, or maybe this is just your first time hearing about it altogether.
+You may have that one healthy friend who drinks it in gallons, or this could be your first time hearing about it.

-Either way, here’s everything you need to know about kombucha, and why you might want to consider trying it in the future.
+Either way, here’s what you need to know about kombucha and why you might want to consider trying it.

 Pronounced kômˈbo͞oCHə, the fermented tea has been around for more than 2,000 years.
 It’s made from bacteria and yeast mixed with black tea and sugar.

 The bacteria makes the drink bubbly and gives it the slight scent of vinegar.
 Because of the fermentation process, which produces a mass that looks similar to a mushroom cap, kombucha is often referred to as “mushroom tea”.

 Sometimes bacteria can still be found floating around in the drink.
 This is not unlike wine sediment and isn’t something that should concern you.

 The taste is frequently called sweet and tart.

 Dr. Jacqueline Ivey-Brown, an internal medicine physician at Advocate Christ Medical Center in Oak Lawn, Ill., says kombucha has healthy ingredients and benefits.
 Every serving of the drink contains probiotics, B vitamins, enzymes and organic acids.
 These ingredients are known to improve your digestive system, reduce bloating and even strengthen your immune system.

 Unlike other sugary drinks, kombucha only has roughly 30 calories for every eight ounces.